$F$-purity deforms in $\mathbb{Q}$-Gorenstein rings: Preliminary Results

-\begin{definition} A ring $R$ is said to be \emph{$\Q$-Gorenstein} if \begin{enumerate} \item $R$ is $(G_1)$ and $(S_2)$ with choice of canonical divisor $K_X$; \item there exists an integer $n$ so that $nK_X$ is Cartier. \end{enumerate} The least integer $n$ so that $nK_X$ is Cartier is referred to as the \emph{$\Q$-Gorenstein index of $R$}.
-The index of a canonical divisor is independent of choice of canonical divisor as $K_X$ is Cartier in codimension $1$, i.e. $R$ is $(G_1)$. \end{definition}
+\begin{definition} A ring $R$ is said to be \emph{$\Q$-Gorenstein} if $R$ has a canonical module and \begin{enumerate} \item $R$ is $(G_1)$ and $(S_2)$ with choice of canonical divisor $K_X$; \item there exists an integer $n$ so that $nK_X$ is Cartier. \end{enumerate} The least integer $n$ so that $nK_X$ is Cartier is referred to as the \emph{$\Q$-Gorenstein index of $R$}.
+The $\Q$-Gorenstein index is independent of choice of canonical divisor as $K_X$ is Cartier in codimension $1$, i.e. $R$ is $(G_1)$. \end{definition}

 If $D\leq 0$ is an anti-effective divisor, Cartier in codimension $1$, then $I=R(D)\subseteq R$ is an ideal of pure height $1$.
 Conversely, if $I\subseteq R$ is an ideal of pure height $1$, principal in codimension $1$, then $I=R(D)$ for some anti-effective divisor $D$ which is Cartier in codimension $1$.
 For every natural number $N\geq 1$ the divisorial ideal $R(ND)$ agrees with $I^{(N)}$, the $N$th symbolic power of $I$.